Mobile Crisis Clinician ($5,000 signing bonus)

 This hourly position is overtime eligible.
 There are additional financial opportunities, such as optional on-call 10pm-6am shifts and various stipends depending on the needs of the program.
 Mileage is reimbursed.

-UCFS wants you to be part of a team where you can advance your clinical skills, make vital connections, and become an advocate for your clients and the community, all while serving at-risk youth and their families.
+Be part of a team where you can advance your clinical skills, make vital connections, and become an advocate for your clients and the community, all while serving at-risk youth and their families.
 Our team is passionate about the services we provide and are committed to making a difference, while striving to become more culturally competent and affirming each day.
 Being a Mobile Crisis clinician will provide you with the training and experience needed to cultivate clinical skills that will provide the foundation for your career development.
 We look forward to the unique experience and approach that you as an individual will bring our team.

 As part of UCFS’s Behavioral Health team, you will have endless opportunity to enhance and further your knowledge and skills in a variety of issues through individual and group supervision, in-house training, and outside training.
 Mobile Crisis’s extensive training program topics include clinical assessment, engagement, collaboration and advocacy, crisis planning, short-term intervention, level of care, and clinical documentation skills.